What Language Is Google Docs Written In?

 The backend code of Google Docs is responsible for storing documents and processing user input.
 When you create a new document or make changes to an existing one, the backend code stores the document in the database.
 When you open a document, the backend code fetches it from the database and sends it to the front-end for rendering.

-Java is a powerful Object-Oriented language that enables developers to create robust and high-performance applications.
+Java is an influential Object-Oriented language that empowers developers to build sturdy and efficient applications.
 It runs on any platform (Windows, Mac, Linux, etc.) and can be integrated with any technology.
 It is also easy to scale, so Google can add new features and handle increased traffic without issue.

 If you are not into programming, you might be confusing Java with JavaScript.
 Both languages have slightly similar names, but they are entirely different.